a-memme/snapchat_correlation_analysis/README.md

 ## Purpose
 - Evaluate Snapchat viewership data to uncover insights regarding:
     -  Metric correlations across different dimensions (timeframes, individual snapchat channels, "banger" vs. regular episodes)
-        - how do the following KPIs relate to one another: how closely do they follow the same relationships/what are their relationships, and are they more relevant within different contexts (i.e timeframes or types of episodes)?
+        - how do the following KPIs relate to unique viewership?
+        - if there is significant relation between variables, what is the shape of this relationship? (i.e linear, polynomial, non-linear, etc.)
+        - does these relationships (strength of correlation/direction and shape of relationship) change under different time frames?
     -  Uniquess of "banger" episodes
         - are there specific sets of metrics that share stronger/weaker relationships when filtering for outlier (banger) episodes?